When Brain-Computer Interfaces Meet the Metaverse: Landscape, Demonstrator, Trends, Challenges, and Concerns: Related Work

 The literature is also exploring the use of BCIs for surfing the Internet mentally, known as brain to the Internet communication, where users can interact with a computer to search for online content \cite{DeOliveiraJunior:BtI:2018}.
 Furthermore, research has provided incipient results towards the direct communication between two brains, as well as the connection of multiple brains defining the concept of brainets \cite{Jiang:btb_brainet:2019}.

-Finally, it is worth highlighting that, although non-invasive BCIs are typically used in non-medical scenarios due to their reduced risk and cost, invasive BCIs are gaining popularity due to promising projects, such as Neuralink \cite{Musk:neuralink:2019} and Synchron \cite{Opie:Synchron:2018}, where their final goal is to record and stimulate the brain with single-neuron resolution while reducing the risks of implanting the electrodes.
+Finally, it is worth highlighting that the literature has started studying the applicability of BCIs into metaverse scenarios.
+In this sense, Wang et al. \cite{Wang:survey:2023} published the first survey in this direction, focusing on the advantages and uses of BCIs in the metaverse, although only focusing on non-invasive BCIs for data acquisition.
+However, invasive BCIs are gaining popularity due to promising projects, such as Neuralink \cite{Musk:neuralink:2019} and Synchron \cite{Opie:Synchron:2018}, where their final goal is to record and stimulate the brain with single-neuron resolution while reducing the risks of implanting the electrodes.